kenmoini/certificate-sentinel-operator/README.md

   name: certificatesentinel-sample
   namespace: cert-operator
 spec:
+  #  [optional] scanningInterval is the number of seconds the Operator will scan the cluster - default is 60
+  scanningInterval: 60
   # alerts is a list of alerting endpoints associated with these below targets
   alerts:
     # Log report to Stdout once a day, useful for Elastic/Splunk/etc environments